-1.1.2 In CoSpace Dance, teams are required to build real robots, set-up real environment (props), design virtual robots and virtual environment using 3D objects.
-The communication between real world (human, real robots, real environment if possible) and virtual world (virtual robots and virtual environment) should be established wirelessly using Bluetooth or Zigbee.
-The virtual robots and items in the virtual environment will receive the signal from the real robots and react accordingly.
-At the same time, the real robot or items in the real environment may react based on the changes of the virtual robot and virtual environment.

-1.1.3 You may also add music and video to the virtual environment to enhance the overall setup.
+- 1.1.1 The CoSpace Theatre has to focus on the delivery of a story using CoSpace robots. - 1.1.2 In CoSpace Theatre, teams are required to build real robots, set-up real environment (props), design virtual robots and virtual environment using 3D objects.
+It is a requirement to establish communications between real world (real robots and real environment if possible) and virtual world (virtual robots and virtual environment) wirelessly using Bluetooth or Zigbee.
+Virtual robots and items in the virtual environment should react accordingly once they receive a signal from real robots.
+At the same time, the real robot or items in the real environment have to react based on the communication signal of the virtual robot and virtual environment. - 1.1.3 You may also add music, video, etc to the virtual environment to enhance the overall setup.

-1.1.4 There are two score sheets for CoSpace Dance, namely interview score sheet and performance score sheet.
+1.1.4 There are two score sheets for CoSpace Theatre, namely interview score sheet and performance score sheet.
 Both can be downloaded from the official RoboCupJunior website (http://robocupjunior.org).
-Teams are encouraged to use the score sheets when preparing their dance or theatre performance.
+Teams are encouraged to use the score sheets when preparing their CoSpace theatre performance.